My Approach to Therapy

 Additional Training and Memberships

-- Postpartum Stress Center training in the treatment of perinatal mood disorders
+Postpartum Stress Center two certificate trainings in the treatment of perinatal mood disorders

-- Member of the New York Women's Mental Health Consortium
+Member and Membership Chair of the DC Metro Perinatal Mental Health Collaborative Consortium